aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/slide-layout/_index.md

 1. Set the date-time placeholder to visible.
 1. Save the presentation.

-This Javascript code shows you how to set the visibility for a slide footer (and perform related tasks):
+This JavaScript code shows you how to set the visibility for a slide footer (and perform related tasks):

 ```javascript
 var presentation = new aspose.slides.Presentation("presentation.ppt");